 Did you know you can walk on oobleck?
-A couple of years ago my children took part in Mini Mudder, one of the obstacles was a huge tray of cornflour oobleck which everyone loved, so when TTS Group kindly sent us a Messy Play Grab and Go Kit including a giant bag of cornflour we thought we’d try to create a smaller version in our garden.
+A couple of years ago my children took part ina fun race called Mini Mudder.
+One of the obstacles was a huge tray of cornflour oobleck which everyone loved, so when TTS Group kindly sent us a Messy Play Grab and Go Kit including a giant bag of cornflour we thought we’d try to create a smaller version in our garden.
 Our giant oobleck tray was SO much fun.
-We had it out in the garden for ages as it dried in the sun each day so we just had to add extra water to make it fresh again.
+We had it out in the garden for ages as it dried in the sun each day so we just had to add extra water to make it fresh and slimy to use again.

 What is oobleck?